 Knoxville Breast Reconstruction, DIEP Flap

 Breast reconstruction procedures are vital to restoring a woman’s sense of “wholeness” after either partial or total mastectomy for breast cancer.
 Women with congenital absence of breast or abnormalities in their breast’s development can benefit from breast reconstruction surgery, as well.
-At Knoxville Plastic and Craniofacial Surgery, Dr. Jason Hall combines artistic vision with true expertise and skill in the field of cosmetic and breast reconstructive surgery to recreate the female breast.
+At Knoxville Plastic and Craniofacial Surgery, Dr. Jason Hall combines knowledge with experience and skill in the field of cosmetic and breast reconstructive surgery to recreate the female breast.

 What are my options for Knoxville Breast Reconstruction?